oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-optional.md

   ]
 ```

-> The namespace `an-yet-unknown-or-maybe-private-namespace` is not a registered namespace.
+> The namespace `some-yet-unknown-or-maybe-private-namespace` is not a registered namespace.
 > Its decision point definitions might therefore not be known to the reader of the document.

 ### Usage of Private SSVC Decision Point Namespace in TLP:CLEAR Document